 The American International School of Monrovia’s mission is to offer its present and ever-changing student population a challenging curriculum (designed to meet or exceed U.S. Standards) while enabling AISM's student body to achieve their full social, intellectual, emotional and physical potential.
 Our intellectual community teaches values and good manners, is dedicated to academic excellence, demands responsibility and promotes the power of collaboration, creativity, and critical thinking.

-IIt is hard to believe how quickly time flies, as it is indeed my honor to be part of the AISM community for a sixth year and my 26th year in International Education.
+It is hard to believe how quickly time flies, as it is indeed my honor to be part of the AISM community for a seventh year.

 AISM is a unique school, with a unique history that I am truly very fortunate to be a part of.
 The school is a vital part of Liberia’s reconstruction effort after the country experienced both a period of civil unrest during the 1990's and the Ebola Health Crisis of 2014.
 As her Excellency, the President of Liberia, Ellen Johnson Sirleaf wrote in May of 2006, authorizing the reactivation of the school:

-It is with great confidence and with great purpose that AISM begins its 10th year of operation, in bringing our students a quality, and fully accredited, International Education to this historic school site!
+It is with great confidence and with great purpose that AISM begins its second decade of operation, bringing our students a quality, and fully accredited, International Education at this historic school site!